jjyotikataria/seaborn/README.md

 # seaborn
-This repository will explain the arguments associated with seaborn plotting features
+This repository will explain the arguments associated with seaborn plotting features.